Szymymy/engineering1_assessment2/docs/index.md

 ### Initial Architecture Structure

-The first architectural diagrams were created to illustrate the early CRC designs, in which the disgins were translated into a working code structure.
+The first architectural diagrams were created to illustrate the early CRC designs, in which the designs were translated into a working code structure.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/0d23854f-b921-4b20-83f2-f0442c838d7f" width="45%" alt="Architecture 1" />